Impact Assessment extracts & reports

 Similar to impacted users, select the impacted users tab and click on the download button to downloaded the impacted users

-Impacted asset by user
+Impacted asset by user export

 This export provides a JSON structured file that includes all users of an impacted asset.